 Notably, narcissists have everything to gain when confusion rules.
 They are not only experts at orchestrating confusion by obfuscating truth with lies and half-truths and so on, the specific methods they use are scientifically proven by decades of research to neutralize the otherwise amazing critical thinking ability of the human brain’s frontal cortex.

-By definition narcissism is an addiction to a craving, if you will, to prove superiority and dominance by destroying another human being’s sense of self and worth, hope and belief in themselves and own innate human strengths, for the purpose of exploiting them for own gain, pleasure and interests.
+By definition narcissism is an addiction, a compulsive craving to prove superiority and dominance by destroying another human being’s sense of self and worth, hope and belief in themselves and own innate human strengths, for the purpose of exploiting them for own gain, pleasure and interests.